Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] 1.
 Create a service account.
 2. Give the Cloud Run Invoker role to that service account for your Cloud Run application.
 3. Create a Cloud Pub/Sub subscription that uses that service account and uses your Cloud Run application as the push endpoint.
 - [ ] 1.
 Deploy your application on Cloud Run on GKE with the connectivity set to Internal.
 2. Create a Cloud Pub/Sub subscription for that topic.
 3. In the same Google Kubernetes Engine cluster as your application, deploy a container that takes the messages and sends them to your application.

+To deploy an application on Cloud Run that processes messages from a Cloud Pub/Sub topic, following Google-recommended practices, the best approach is:

+**[3] 1.
+Create a service account.
+2. Give the Cloud Run Invoker role to that service account for your Cloud Run application.
+3. Create a Cloud Pub/Sub subscription that uses that service account and uses your Cloud Run application as the push endpoint.**

+Here's why this option is correct:

+- **Service Account and Cloud Run Invoker Role**: Creating a service account and giving it the Cloud Run Invoker role ensures that only authorized services can invoke your Cloud Run application.
+- **Cloud Pub/Sub Subscription with Push Endpoint**: Configuring a Cloud Pub/Sub subscription to use your Cloud Run application as a push endpoint allows Pub/Sub to push messages directly to your application.
+This is a standard and efficient method for integrating Pub/Sub with Cloud Run.

+The reasons why the other options are incorrect:

+**[1] 1.
+Create a Cloud Function that uses a Cloud Pub/Sub trigger on that topic.
+2. Call your application on Cloud Run from the Cloud Function for every message.**
+- This adds unnecessary complexity by introducing an additional Cloud Function.
+It's more straightforward and efficient to use a direct Pub/Sub to Cloud Run integration.

+**[2] 1.
+Grant the Pub/Sub Subscriber role to the service account used by Cloud Run.
+2. Create a Cloud Pub/Sub subscription for that topic.
+3. Make your application pull messages from that subscription.**
+- This approach involves pulling messages from Pub/Sub, which is less efficient than using a push subscription.
+Cloud Run applications are better suited to handle push-based message delivery.

+**[4] 1.
+Deploy your application on Cloud Run on GKE with the connectivity set to Internal.
+2. Create a Cloud Pub/Sub subscription for that topic.
+3. In the same Google Kubernetes Engine cluster as your application, deploy a container that takes the messages and sends them to your application.**
+- This approach is overly complex, involving additional infrastructure and configuration that is unnecessary for simply processing Pub/Sub messages with a Cloud Run application.

+Therefore, **option [3]** is the recommended practice for deploying a Cloud Run application that processes messages from a Cloud Pub/Sub topic efficiently and securely.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your projects incurred more costs than you expected last month.
 Your research reveals that a development GKE container emitted a huge number of logs, which resulted in higher costs.
 You want to disable the logs quickly using the minimum number of steps.
 What should you do?